spenczar/arrow-hash/README.md

 A hacked-out 2-hour prototype to investigate hash tables over arrow arrays.

-Lookups are about 6us.
+Callled from Python, lookups are about 6us.
 Table construction is about 250ns per array element (250ms for 1m elements)

+In comparison, for a plain Python dict, lookups are about 1us, and table construction is about 600ns per element.

 ```
 In [1]: import numpy as np; import pyarrow as pa; import arrow_hash